flowdev/spaghetti-cutter/README.md

   to be used anywhere else in the project.
 So you should use explicit configuration with explanations as comments (what the sub-packages contain and why they exist at all).
-- Database: DB packages are allowed to be used in other DB packages and standard (business) packages.
+- Database: DB packages are allowed to be used in standard (business) packages.
   Of course they can use tool packages but nothing else.
-Domain data structures can be either DB or tool packages.
+Domain data structures should be in a tool package.
 - Database sub-packages: Sub-packages of DB packages are allowed to only import tool packages like DB packages.
 Additionally they aren't allowed to be used anywhere else in the project.
 So you should use explicit configuration with